anabiyathakur23/azure-ai-chatbot/README.md

 ## Prerequisites
 - Python 3.9+
+- Azure subscription with an **Azure OpenAI** resource (from Lab 1)
 - Azure subscription with:
 - Azure OpenAI resource (gpt-4o deployment)
-- Azure Blob Storage for document storage
+- Azure Blob Storage for documents
+- Azure Cognitive Speech Services (for speech-to-text & text-to-speech)
-   - Optional: Azure Function App for hosting
+- Optional: Azure Function App for deployment

 ## Setup
 1. Create and activate a virtual environment (optional but recommended)